gkjohnson/closed-chain-ik-js/README.md

 urdfRobotToIKRoot( robot : URDFRobot ) : Joint
 ```

+Generates an IK three based on the provided `URDFRobot` with the root joint having a all 6 degrees of freedom set.
+Returns the root joint.

 ### setUrdfFromIK

 ```js
 setUrdfFromIK( robot : URDFRobot, ikRoot : Joint ) : void
 ```

+Copies the joint values from `robot` onto `ikRoot` based on joint names.

 ### setIKFromUrdf

 ```js
 setIKFromUrdf( ikRoot : Joint, robot : URDFRobot ) : void
 ```

+Copies the joint values from `ikRoot` onto `robot` based on joint names.

 ## Frame